GRANT OPPORTUNITIES

 • If your organization is scheduled for a site visit, it is recommended you have a board member present for the meeting.

-• Approximately half of applicant organizations will be scheduled for a site visit or meeting with review panelists.
+• Approximately half of applicant organizations will be scheduled for a site visit with review panelists.

-• Organizations not scheduled for a site visit or meeting will be reviewed through an administrative process conducted by staff and board members.
+• Organizations not scheduled for a site visit will be reviewed through an administrative process conducted by ARTSmemphis staff.
+ARTSmemphis staff will schedule a check-in meeting with these organizations.

 • A dedicated committee will review and evaluate the financial information submitted by all applicants.

-• This committee may identify questions to be clarified during the site visit or zoom meeting scheduled with selected organizations.
+• This committee may identify questions to be clarified during the site visit or check in meeting scheduled with applicant organizations.

-• Grant awards are determined through an administrative process following the review by panelists.
+• Grant awards are determined through an administrative process following the review by panelists, staff and board members.

-• Our budget for FY25 is based on our fundraising and will be determined in June 2024.
+• Our budget for FY26 is based on our fundraising and will be determined in June 2025.
 We anticipate a minimum of $1.2M and are working towards an increase.

 • These grants should supplement other revenue, both earned and contributed, generated by the organization.